h2non/nar/README.md

 - **path** `string` Path to nar archive.
 Required

 ### nar.install(options)
-Fired events: `end, error, entry, download`
+Fired events: `end, downloadEnd, error, entry, start, download`

 Install archive as dependency in `node_modules` directory.
 It can aditionally download the archive from remote server